Pedestal Cope – Assuming Human “Plot Armor”

 Bengio response 2:

 Well, I think we have to have an open mind.
-It’s just like well, philosophy teachers and science teachers that first of all, we need to open our mind and our hearts to other living beings, intelligent or less intelligent, that exist right now.
+It’s just like well, philosophy teaches and science teaches that first of all, we need to open our mind and our hearts to other living beings, intelligent or less intelligent, that exist right now.

 .

-Second, you might have some more respect for the possibility that other intelligent beings could arise, and we just need to be like doing I think we do need to protect humanity.
-We do need to try to remain safe, but we also need to consider the possibilities that exist, and it’s okay if it takes time, it’s we need to take the time that we need for understanding and taking the right decisions.
+Second, you might have some more respect for the possibility that other intelligent beings could arise, while believing that we need to protect humanity.
+We do need to try to remain safe, but we also need to consider the possibilities that exist, and it’s okay if it takes time.
+We need to take the time that we need for understanding and taking the right decisions.

 .

-But humans are not the end all.
-We are part of a bigger story that is unfolding, and even currently there, I think, lots of beauty in other species that we, you know, we don’t know what it is to feel like a bat, for example, or a dolphin, and so I think we have respect for that.
+But humans are not the end-all.
+We are part of a bigger story that is unfolding.
+Even currently there, lots of beauty in other species that we don’t know what it is to feel like a bat, for example, or a dolphin, and so I think we must have respect for that.

 This is, as far as I can tell, exactly how we should be thinking about the grand trajectory of intelligence.